KawashimaLab/PyZebraScope_public/README.md

 Light-sheet microscopy for whole-brain neural activity imaging in zebrafish requires specific features not available in commercially distributed microscopes.
 Such features include scanning of two orthogonal excitation beams and eye damage prevention.
 These particular requirements, as well as numerous device parameters required for the experimenter to manipulate, have been the main bottlenecks for disseminating / developing technology and performing daily experiments.
 We developed PyZebrascope to address these issues.

-PyZebrascope is a high-level interface designed for neural activity imaging experiments based on light-sheet microsscopy in zebrafish.
+PyZebrascope is a high-level interface designed for neural activity imaging experiments based on light-sheet microscopy in zebrafish.
 It incorporates functionalities from other open-source microscopy projects such as μManager and additional modules for device control, signal processing, computer vision, and machine learning.

 ![PyZebrascope_structure](https://user-images.githubusercontent.com/61713599/153410661-dba6a690-caa8-4bfd-ae97-e86001c326c8.png)